apache/systemds/docs/dml-language-reference.md

 #### ParFor Statement

-The syntax and semantics of a parfor statement are equivalent to a for statement except for the different keyword and a list of optional parameters.
+The syntax and semantics of a `parfor` (parallel `for`) statement are equivalent to a `for` statement except for the different keyword and a list of optional parameters.

     parfor (var in <for_predicate> <parfor_paramslist> ) {
         <statement>*